Guiding Principles of Onboarding

 - Second, they need to know about things that affect them as a member of a department/school, such as “Who will I be working with?” and “How will my work be judged?”

 - Once these questions are answered, they are ready to learn more about the University’s goals and mission.
+Once reviewed, take a deeper dive into your department's mission, strategy, and values.

 5. Facilitate the process of socialization.